getsolus/help-center-docs/docs/packaging/appstream-metainfo.md

 A local repository should contain a `eopkg-index.xml` file as well as `.eopkg` files.
 Remember to run, `eopkg index --skip-signing` in the root of the local repository before starting to ensure the index is up to date.
 For the sample provided above, the eopkg index file should reside in `/var/lib/solbuild/local/eopkg-index.xml`.

-To generate the catalog run `appstream-generator process local --verbose`.
+To generate the catalog run `appstream-generator run local --verbose`.
 Depending on the size of the repository, this may take a long time; subsequent runs will take far less time.

 To view the HTML report, you can start a http server with `python3 -m http.server 8000`, enter `http://localhost:8000/` in your web browser, then navigate to `export/html/`.